 At The Weald, opportunities are taken to enrich the art curriculum that has been delivered through enquiries.
 In addition to curriculum learning, Art clubs, art weeks, and additional being an artist sessions ensure children have a range of artistic experiences.

 How we evaluate our learning as an Artist

-The impact of our art curriculum can clearly been seen in the children’s sketchbooks which pass on with them to the following year group.
-At the beginning of each unit, an overview outlines the main learning objective alongside the skills that the children will build on and those which will follow.
-The opportunity to evaluate and reflect on the learning is planned for towards the end of the unit to enable the children to see how their learning is progressing and where they need to take it next.
-On completion of the unit of work, children self-assess against the units learning objectives and skills.
+The impact of our art curriculum can clearly be seen in the children’s sketchbooks which pass on with them to the following year group.
+At the beginning of each enquiry where being an artist is a lead state, children will reflect on prior learning to support their future development of new skills.
+The outcomes of being an Artist can be seen through the children’s sketch books, displays and the challenges that the children produce.
+The opportunity to evaluate and reflect on the learning is planned for towards the end of the enquiry to enable the children to see how their learning is progressing and where they need to take it next.
+On completion of a final piece of artwork, children reflect on their achievement.